 To be removed from academic probation, a student must clear his or her record of all academic deficiencies within one year.
-If the student's academic performance does not improve, the student will be recommended for dismissal from the Sophie Davis Biomedical Education Program.
+If the student's academic performance does not improve, the student will be recommended for dismissal from the CUNY School of Medicine/Sophie Davis Biomedical Education Program.